markjivko/push-to-github/README.md

-# push-to-github
+# Push-to-repo

-GitHub Action: push folder output to GitHub repo
+GitHub action to push directory to another GitHub repository